codecrafters-io/build-your-own-redis/solutions/haskell/05-echo/explanation.md

 The result from `parseRequest` is something of type `Either ApplicationError Command`.
 Therefore, we have to first distinguish between the error and the command, before we pass the actual `Command` to the `exec` function for execution.

+### 3.2.2.
+Return a Response
-The result from the `exec` function, which ultimately returns a type `IO Response`, should then be sent back to the client, also in a RESP format.
+The result from the `exec` function, which ultimately returns a type `IO Response`, should be sent back to the client, also in a RESP format.

 ```haskell
 _ <- forever $ do